bbeckenb/getvocaltogov-frontend/README.md

 ## Description:
 This website acts as a vehicle lower barrier for citizens to petition their representatives and exchange ideas on current events.
+This readme provides information on the frontend React App portion of the service with some context of how the [GetVocalToGov API](https://github.com/bbeckenb/GetVocalToGov) is integrated.
 - It allows users to make a profile or utilize a demo account to experience core features.
 - Users input their address (or can use the demo account address) to pull the representatives supporting that region, from the President of The United States to local government
 - Users can: